kaushikacharya/leenashekhar.github.io/_posts/2019-01-30-KL-Divergence.md

 \end{align*}
 $$

 The above equation can be easily implemented in frameworks like Pytorch.
-I hope the post helped you understand this concept a little better!
+I hope the post helped you to understand this concept a little better!

 ## References: